qiime2/docs/source/tutorials/filtering.rst

 Index-based filtering
 ~~~~~~~~~~~~~~~~~~~~~

 Index-based filtering is used to retain only a user-specified list of samples or features based on their indices (i.e., identifiers).
-In this case, the user will provide a tab-separated text file as input with the ``--m-sample-metadata-file`` or ``--m-feature-metadata-file`` parameter (for ``filter-samples`` or ``filter-features``, respectively) where the first column in the file contains the indices that should be retained, and the first row contains headers or names for each column.
+In this case, the user will provide a tab-separated text file as input with the ``--m-metadata-file`` parameter (for ``filter-samples`` or ``filter-features``) where the first column in the file contains the indices that should be retained, and the first row contains headers or names for each column.
 Only the first column in this file will be used, so there are no requirements on subsequent columns (if any are present).
 As a result, sample or feature metadata files can be used with this parameter.
 Index-based filtering can be applied as follows to remove samples from a feature table.

 First, we'll write a header line and two sample indices to a new file called ``samples-to-keep.tsv``.
 (If you already have a tsv file containing a header line and the indices of the samples that you want to keep, you can skip this step.
 Otherwise, in practice, you'd probably create this file in a text editor, not on the command line as is being done here.)